gl-vis/gl-surface3d/README.md

 ### `surface.dispose()`
 Destroys the surface, releases all associated WebGL resources

+### `surface.drawPick(camera)`
+Draws the surface for point picking mode

+### `surface.pick(selection)`
+Test if the given selection is contained in the surface.
+If true, returns an object encoding the selected point.

+**Returns** An object encoding the selected point on the surface with the following properties:

+* `position` which is the position of the selected point on the surface

 ### `surface.bounds`
 A pair of 3D arrays representing the lower/upper bounding box for the surface plot.